syncfusion-content/aurelia-docs/Aurelia/TreeGrid/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with Aurelia TreeGrid Control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Aurelia TreeGrid Control, its elements, and more.
 platform: Aurelia
 control: TreeGrid
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Aurelia TreeGrid
 This section helps to understand the getting started of the Aurelia TreeGrid with the step-by-step instructions.

 ## Create your first TreeGrid in Aurelia